 Trying to compare the visit you are currently attending with the visit you took to that one other school six months ago is a futile endeavor for most of us.

 So instead, have a list of what you think you want.
-This could be anything from basic facts to more abstract information, like the school’s “feel.”
+This could be anything from basic facts, like what majors are offered, to more abstract information, like the school’s “feel.”
 Compare each visit to your list and make note of schools that align well—from there, you can dig deeper!

 3. Listen when your list is wrong.